hadarge/yoshi/docs/guides/momentjs-optimization.md

+---
+id: momentjs-optimization
+title: Moment.js optimization
-# Moment.js bundle size optimization
+sidebar_label: Moment.js optimization
+---

 If you require `moment.js` in your client-side code `webpack` will put all of `moment.js`'s locale files into your bundle (over 90 different locales).
 This causes a significant bundle increase and it's usually unnecessary.